omedalus/turnleft/README.md

 doing *something* to please or anger the gods; the agent just needs to find out what that something is.

-### Stochastic Conjectures
+### Stochastic Conjectures about Hidden Variables

 Let's take a close look at *Pigeon Table: Pigeon's POV*.
 Specifically, look at the cell (Captivity, ```PUSH_DOOR```).
 The fact that its transition is labeled as *sometimes* going to one subsequent state and *sometimes* to another should be a critical indicator that there is some hidden variable in play, some unobserved property of the world that gets set by something that the agent does.

 We don't know what that variable is, how it gets set, or how many values it might possibly have (or if, indeed, it is discrete or continuous, and if continuous then what its range is).
 But let's crawl before we fly.

+Let's make some simplifying assumptions.
+* The hidden variable is Boolean.
+This is a pretty safe baseline assumption -- either it *is* a thing, or it isn't.
+Even if it were a continuous variable, then nonetheless an intelligent agent would only care about its value insofar as it *is* or it *isn't* beyond some threshold or within some range.
+The act of making a decision collapses the metaphorical wave function.
+* The hidden variable entirely determines the outcome of the seemingly unpredictable process.

+The latter assumption makes it possible to narrow down the range of options as to what exactly causes the transition of the variable.
+That is, if I try the door and find that it's locked, and then I go do some stuff, and then I come back and try the door again and find that it's *not* locked, then we can assume that one of the things we did caused the door to become unlocked.